 Do you push on through even when you’re exhausted?
-Find yourself watching another episode of Breaking Bad rather than hitting the hay?
-Reach for a glass of vino to unwind?
+Find yourself watching binge watching NetFlix rather than hitting the hay?
+Know you ‘should’ be eating healthier, but end up grabbing whatever’s easiest?

 You get sick.